alvarogarcia7/blog_source/source/_posts/2015-02-22-polishing-your-tools.markdown

 The only downside is you have to invest ~5h (for a full time position) per week into creating and polishing tools for your work: it is a need for achieving more productivity when working.

-Nowadays that IDEs are configurable, this time might be invested on learning more advanced features as other shortcuts, refactoring techniques, other patterns, etc. I like having my own live templates (see [description][live-templates]), especially for tests, as I saw on the [Crafting Code workshop][crafting-code] by [Sandro Mancuso][mancuso]
+Nowadays that IDEs are configurable, this time might be invested on learning more advanced features as other shortcuts, refactoring techniques, other design patterns, etc. I like having my own live templates (see [description][live-templates]), especially for tests, as I saw on the [Crafting Code workshop][crafting-code] by [Sandro Mancuso][mancuso]

 {% comment %}
 TODO: Add link to Sandro Mancuso's experience report, when I write it